DragonDagger/fishing-bot/README.md

 6. Catch all, Move's back to first spot, ready for the next loop iteration.
 7. When time is up and function has been called 3-4 times, assumes inventory is full and then empty it one by one.
 8. Loop currently repeats infinitely.
-9. XP per hour: TBD.
+9. XP per hour: 4000 - 9000XP per hour, Depending on fishing level.

 ### Future Goals for the bot